Davidon4/jugger-alert/README.md

 ---

 ## Contribution
-If you would like to create a contribution section on your project, check out the README.md file for an example on how to contribute.
-Provide information on how to contribute to your project in this section
+If you're interested in enhancing the library by creating additional features, feel free to create an issue and outline the specific improvements you have in mind.

 ---
 ## License